Guidelines and policies

 Mineral assessment report checklist

-Use this checklist when preparing a mineral assessment report.
+The mineral assessment report checklist (PDF, 31 KB) is used when preparing a mineral assessment report.
 This is a requirement of holding a metallic and industrial minerals permit for mineral exploration.
 This information will help ensure your submission is complete.

 Alberta township survey